hunterhector/EvmEval/README.md

 For tokenization table, they normally have the following name:

     <docid>.txt.tab

 In such case, the file extension is ".txt.tab", both the converter and scorer assume this as a default extension.
-If not, change them with "-te" argument
+If not, change them with "-te" argument.

 For brat annotation files, they normally have the following name:

     <docid>.tkn.ann

 In such case, the file extension is ".tkn.ann", the converter assume this as the default extention.
 If not, change it with "-ae" argument